On average I use from 15 - 30kWh/day. This powers

 PVwatts calculator provided by the National Renewable Energy

-Labs.
-The actual energy produced is obtained from monthly
+overcast.
+The actual energy produced is obtained from

 reports provided by the Enphase Enlighten web interface